Skip to main content

 Smart context (active by default)

 When a number that has called before dials your agent again, the engine looks up the caller’s most recent call that captured a name - in parallel with the agent load, so it adds zero latency.
-If a name is on file, the engine injects a short hint at the top of the prompt:
+If a name is on file, the engine passes a short hint to the agent, and places it in the greeting instruction itself so a scripted opening line cannot override it:

 When variables fire